freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/draft-method/en.md

 }
 ```

-That's bunch of new lines, but each of one gives us something we'll use in this
+That's a bunch of new lines, but each of one gives us something we'll use in this
 tutorial.

 For a complete list of what you can access via destructuring like this, refer